Vakash123/M1_Projectgoal_employee_record_system/2_Architecture/readme.md

   * Had mentioned the colour coding which displays yellow at background and red in letters
   * This software had designed using coordinate axis of providing particular inputs by users
   * the user had an option to exit the application by clicking the particular option
-  * It can store n number of employee details in this software
+  * It can store n number of employee details in this software.